ewdowiak/Sicilian_Translator/README.md

 ###  How is Sicilian different from Italian?

-Comparing Sicilian to Italian is like comparing Australian rules football to American football.
-They have different sets of rules.
-Both football codes trace their origins to 19th-century games played at English public schools, but they have different sets of rules.
+Comparing Sicilian to Italian is like comparing American football to Australian rules football.
+Both football codes trace their origins to 19th-century England, but they evolved separately and have different sets of rules.
+Analogously, both Sicilian and Italian are Romance languages.
+Most of their vocabularies and grammars come from Latin, but they evolved separately and have different sets of rules.

-Both Sicilian and Italian trace their origins to the Latin language of Ancient Rome, but they have different sets of rules.
-Like French, Spanish, Catalan, Portuguese, Romanian and Neapolitan, they're Romance languages.
-Most of their vocabularies and grammars come from Latin, but they evolved separately, so they each have their own set of rules.
+But they have (of course) influenced each other.
+Sicilian poetry inspired Dante to write poetry in his native Florentine, first developing the Italian language spoken today.
+This influence on Dante reveals Sicilian's cultural importance:  Sicilian had emerged as a literary language long before Italian.

 ###  Can you help me learn Sicilian?